--Ideally, we would like to have your prednisone dose below 10 mg prior to vaccination if this is possible.
+Ideally, we would like to have your prednisone dose below 20 mg prior to vaccination if this is possible.
 Please contact your doctor to discuss whether this is feasible before making any changes to your prednisone dose!

 The CDC is recommending that patients with chronic conditions are vaccinated in Group 1C.
 Group 1A is frontline healthcare providers and long-term care residents.
-Group 1B includes front line workers like police, firemen and teachers.
-Next will be people over age 75, who are at higher risk for more serious infections.
+Group 1B includes front line workers like police, firemen and teachers, and people over age 65.
 As this rolls out, it will become evident when you should get the vaccine.
-We anticipate expanding locations to get the vaccine such as pharmacies and grocery stores so that long lines are avoided.
 Stay in touch.
 Feel free to contact us for advice or if there’s confusion.

 We do not know how long you will be protected from the vaccine.
 The current studies only guarantee a few months.
 However, the study will continue for 2 years to document how long patients remain protected.
 We will know this answer over time.

--There have been a few cases of severe allergic reactions.
-No one has died from these allergic reactions because the vaccine is given in a hospital setting.
-This reaction has only happened in less than 10 people and has changed the recommended monitoring period after the vaccine is given to 30 minutes to monitor for these side effects.
+There have been a few cases of severe allergic reactions.
+No one has died from these allergic reactions.
+This has resulted in a recommended monitoring period after the vaccine is given to 15-30 minutes to monitor for these side effects.
 If you have a history of severe allergies requiring an epi-pen, we recommend discussing your situation with your allergist first.